kurema/EpubLibrary/README.md

   B -- xsd.exe --> C(*.cs)
 ```

-We got a lot of errors during the conversion but couldn't fix it.
+We got a lot of errors during the conversion but couldn't fix some.
+Failed files include well-known formats such as XHTML, SVG and XML Security.
+Some may be already supported by the runtime.

 | Stage | 3.0 | 2.0 |
 | -- | -- | -- |